largecats/comics-ocr/README.md

  |          Default to {'height': 768}.
 ```
 # Example
-Example use case can be found [here](https://largecats.github.io/2019/06/20/ocr-with-comics/).
+See [here](https://largecats.github.io/2019/06/20/ocr-with-comics/) for example use case (using a simplified version of the tool).